smoope/j2objc-maven-plugin/README.md

 Full list of parameters you can find at [J2ObjC library home page](http://j2objc.org/docs/j2objc.html).

-The example below shows how you can externalize the path to J2ObjC library.
+The example above shows how you can externalize the path to J2ObjC library.
 Don't forget to add the parameter definition to call: `mvn j2objc:convert -DJ2OBJC_DISTRIBUTION=/folder/of/j2obc`.

 Sometimes, the code you want to convert to Objective-C contains dependencies, which should be converted as well.